 Knighthood was introduced to England at least as early as the reign of Alfred the Great.
 When Alfred made his grandson, Athelstan, a knight, he gave him a scarlet mantle set with precious stones, and a sword with a golden scabbard.

 The more elaborate method of knighting included the presentation of robes, arms and spurs, and the dubbing itself was administered by the Sovereign.
-The ceremony was preceded by a vigil and ritual bathing, and such Knights became known as Knights of the Bath.
-The first record of these knights is at the coronation of King Henry IV in 1399, but (unlike the Knights of the Garter) they were not banded into any Society or Order until the reign of King George I. Such Knights became known as Knights of the Orders of Chivalry.
+The ceremony was preceded by a vigil and ritual bathing, and such knights became known as Knights of the Bath.
+The first record of these knights is at the coronation of King Henry IV in 1399, but (unlike the Knights of the Garter) they were not banded into any society or order until the reign of King George I (1714–1727).
+Such Knights became known as Knights of the Orders of Chivalry.

-Thus today a Knight Bachelor is someone who has been knighted by the monarch but not as a member of one of the Orders of Chivalry.
-He therefore ranks below Knights of the Orders of Chivalry.
-There is no female equivalent of the Knight Bachelor; women deserving the rank are appointed Dame Commanders of the British Empire (DBE) instead.
-See Dame
+A knight bachelor is someone who has been knighted by the monarch but not as a member of one of the orders of chivalry.
+He therefore ranks below knights of the orders of chivalry.

-Knighthood does not affect the use of letters already borne, eg if Mr John Brown, CB, CVO, OBE, is created a Knight Bachelor, he becomes Sir John Brown, CB, CVO, OBE.
+Knighthood does not affect the use of letters already borne, eg if Mr John Waverton, CB, CVO, OBE, is created a knight bachelor, he becomes Sir John Waverton, CB, CVO, OBE.